 - The sculpture MUST:

 - Incorporate the word NAMPA.
 See exhibit A for examples.

-- Must fit on an area of ground no larger than 15’ wide x 10’ tall.
+- Be no larger than 15’ wide x 10’ tall x 8’ deep.
+We are looking for a LARGE statement piece.
 See exhibit B for proposed location of sculpture.

 - The sculpture should: